dvd-dev/hilo/README.en.md

 Big shout out to [Francis Poisson](https://github.com/francispoisson/) who's the original author of this integration.
 Without the work he put into this integration, I would probably have never even considered Hilo.

+Another big shout out to @ic-dev21 for his implication at multiple levels.

 I decided to move the integration here because of the latest updates from Hilo broke the original one and I took the time to completely rewrite it.
 Hilo is now pushing device readings via websocket from SignalR.